 Why Capitalism Works

 I’ve heard stories like this many, many times.
-In fact, I strongly believe that the reason people in capitalist economies start so many businesses is because they know they can run a company better than their employers can.
+In fact, I strongly believe that the reason people in capitalist economies start so many businesses is because they know they can run a company and achieve strategic execution better than their employers can.

 Here’s what she said that gives me confidence she will be a great success: She told me that she realized the problem with the company wasn’t the executives’ personalities.

 The problem was their lack of leadership.
 No one knew what was going on.
 No one understood the business.
 No one saw how their job fit the big picture.
 And no one, obviously, dared to take initiative.

 She’s starting her company in a completely different way.
 She doesn’t have a lot of capital, but she has a great idea.
 But great ideas are pretty common.

 What makes her special is the fact that she is starting with her strategic plan.
 She realizes that she will be far more likely to make it if every single person she hires knows what that strategy is and can achieve strategic execution.
 And she knows that the best way to communicate that strategy is to have a concise, complete, and easily shareable strategic plan.

 That’s why she attended the webinars.
 That’s why she now has a fantastic strategic plan.
 And that’s why she’s going to be an excellent leader.